Once scientists asked the question and it was not an obvious

 had passed since that water had been on the surface, absorbing the

 gas from the atmosphere.
-A number of groups took up the challenge.
+Several groups took up the challenge.

 They were financed by agencies that oceanographers of the 1930s never